igolaizola/vidai/README.md

 **vidai** generates videos using AI.

-This is a CLI tool for [RunwayML Gen-2](https://runwayml.com/) that adds some extra features on top of it.
+This is a CLI tool for [RunwayML](https://runwayml.com/) that adds some extra features on top of it.
+It now also supports Gen3 and Gen3 Turbo models!

 > 📢 Connect with us!
 Join our Telegram group for support and collaboration: [t.me/igohub](https://t.me/igohub)

 ## 🚀 Features

 - Generate videos directly from the command line using a text or image prompt.
+- Support for RunwayML Gen-2, Gen3, and Gen3 Turbo models.
 - Use RunwayML's extend feature to generate longer videos.
-- Create or extend videos longer than 4 seconds by reusing the last frame of the video as the input for the next generation.
+- Create or extend videos longer than 10 seconds by reusing the last frame of the video as the input for the next generation.
-- Other handy tools to edit videos, like generating loops or resizing videos.
+- Other handy tools to edit videos, like generating loops.
+- Explore mode for unlimited generations (credit mode is used by default).

 ## 📦 Installation